devaine/CodeRED-Astra/rust-engine/README.md

 2. set env DATABASE_URL and QDRANT_URL
 3. cargo run
 4. (optional) import demo PDFs
-   - Ensure demo files are located in `rust-engine/demo-data` (default) or set `DEMO_DATA_DIR` env var to a folder containing PDFs.
+   - Populate a folder with PDFs under `rust-engine/demo-data` (or point `DEMO_DATA_DIR` to a custom path).
+The server auto-resolves common locations such as the repo root, `/app/demo-data`, and the working directory when running in Docker.
    - Call the endpoint:
      - POST <http://localhost:8000/api/files/import-demo>
-     - Optional query `?force=1` to overwrite existing by filename
+  - Optional query `?force=1` to overwrite existing by filename.
+The JSON response also echoes where the engine looked (`source_dir`, `attempted_paths`) and how many PDFs were detected (`files_found`) so misconfigurations are easy to spot.
+Imported files are written to the shared `/app/storage` volume; the web-app container mounts this volume read-only and serves the contents at `/storage/<filename>`.
    - Or run the PowerShell helper:
      - `./scripts/import_demo.ps1` (adds all PDFs in demo-data)
      - `./scripts/import_demo.ps1 -Force` (overwrite existing)